-Consistent with the investment objectives, as noted in the Report of the Directors, the Company holds a number of financial instruments principally comprising of equity shares, debt and fixed income securities and collective investment securities.
-In addition, the Company holds cash, liquid assets and various items such as debtors and creditors that arise directly from its operations.
+Consistent with the investment objectives, as noted in the Report of the Directors, the Company's financial instruments comprise mainly quoted securities and collective investment schemes.
+In addition, the Company holds cash and liquid assets and various items such as debtors and creditors that arise directly from its operations.